 During your call with the financial advisor, s/he will provide a detailed, written comparison of your offer to industry standards as well as the MGMA database and our own database, and then use that to discuss what changes could be requested.
 During your call with the attorney, s/he will incorporate the issues discussed with the financial advisor, discuss issues posed by the legal documents, and then coach you in negotiation strategy.

 After these calls, if you would like to continue communications with the employer, we will wait in the wings, ready to answer any questions, step in if needed, and prepared to review and discuss the employer’s response.
-If you would like the attorney to negotiate for you, s/he is willing to do so for no additional charge.
+If you would like someone to negotiate for you, we have a negotiaton specialist available for an additional charge.
 Of course, there may be additional phone calls and/or email correspondence during the negotiation process and as things are finalized.
 The average client will have thorough phone calls with the advisor and attorney at the initial review stage, and then a briefer phone call or email correspondence after negotiation, in order to review the employer’s response, to help decide whether to sign the new (normally final) contract version.